 - JERRY LEE LEWIS, Great Balls of Fire!
 (1988).
-Lewis himself currently disdains this shallow comedy-drama because it spent too much time on the singer's notorious marriage to his teenage cousin Myra and on his other cousin, Jimmy Swaggart, whose own scandals in the late '80s perhaps date the movie.
-Dennis Quaid played "the killer", with Winona Ryder as Myra and Alec Baldwin as Swaggart.
+Lewis himself disdained this shallow comedy-drama because it spent too much time on the singer's notorious marriage to his teenage cousin Myra and on his other cousin, Jimmy Swaggart, whose own scandals in the late '80s date the movie somewhat.
+Dennis Quaid played "The Killer", with Winona Ryder as Myra and Alec Baldwin as Swaggart.

 - JIM MORRISON, The Doors (1991).
 Oliver Stone's silly hagiography of the Doors frontman depicts Morrison (as portrayed by Val Kilmer) as both a mystical poet and an alcoholic jerk.
 The problem is that the latter is so convincing that you never buy the former.

 - TINA TURNER, What's Love Got to Do With It (1993).
-The problem with making a biopic while the subject is still alive - and worse, when the subject has given the film his or her blessing - is that you wind up with a very one-sided affair.
+The problem with making a biopic while the subject is still alive – and worse, when the subject has given the film his or her blessing – is that you wind up with a very one-sided affair.
 Not that Tina Turner's abusive ex Ike deserves to be defended.
-But this film is a good example of why such biopics fade from memory quickly - curiosity over an ego trip fades, and all we're left with is the ego trip.
-At least stars Angela Bassett and Laurence Fishburne walked away with Oscar nominations.
+But this film is a good example of why such biopics fade from memory quickly: public curiosity over someone's ego trip fades, and all we're left with is the ego trip.
+That said, Angela Bassett and Laurence Fishburne walked away with Oscar nominations.

 - BOBBY DARIN, Beyond the Sea (2004).
 It's surprising that the rock biopic is alive at all after this flop, where writer-director-star Kevin Spacey, way too old for the part, sung Darin's songs (and even released an album as Darin) in what was instantly dismissed as a bloated vanity project.

 - KAREN CARPENTER, Superstar: The Karen Carpenter Story (1987).
-Finally we have Todd Haynes's moving - if weird - biopic about Carpenter, told entirely with Barbie dolls.
-It put Haynes on the map as a major filmmaker - one who would further explore cult pop figures with Velvet Goldmine and I'm Not There - and because it was made expressly without the permission of Karen Carpenter's estate, it may be the most grimly honest rock and roll biopic ever made.
-You can't legally see this film, because Karen's brother Richard blocked the film over its unauthorized usage of The Carpenters' music, but it's not too hard to find if you look.
+Finally, we have Todd Haynes's moving if weird biopic about Carpenter, told entirely with Barbie dolls.
+It put Haynes on the map as a major filmmaker – one who would further explore cult pop figures with Velvet Goldmine and I'm Not There – and because it was made expressly without the permission of Karen Carpenter's estate, it may be the most grimly honest rock and roll biopic ever made.
+You can't legally see this film, because Karen's brother Richard blocked the film over its unauthorized usage of the Carpenters' music, but it's not hard to find if you know where to look.